putneydm/david_site_design/src/collections/_resume/resume.markdown

 ### Aledade

-#### Senior Designer \| Design Systems & Infrastructure
+#### Senior Designer \| Design Systems & Infrastructure Team

 *Aug.
-2022 – present* \| *Bethesda, Md*
+2022 – present* \| *Bethesda, Md (Remote)*

-XXXXXX
+##### Design System & Infrastructure Team

+- Designer of the three-person team that built the Canonical Design System.
+- Between Summer 2024 and present, I designed, built and shipped more than 50 fully functional components, a semantic color system, semantic naming system, spacing variables and multiple display modes.
+- Included advanced features such as fully responsive design system and components, color deficiency preview modes and wireframe mode.
+- Led Figma Day Camp and Design System Office Hours, our outreach and training for user of the design system.
+- Wrote 50+ pages of design system documentation
+- Set up and maintain the Design System team backlog based on Agile practices to ensure tracking and completion of design, documentation and engineering tasks.

+[Responsive Design Case Study][10]

+##### Specialist Navigator Team

+- zxzxcxz
+- xcxzc

 ### Cantina

 #### Senior Designer & Front-End Developer

 *Jan.
 2015 – July 2022* \| *Boston, Mass*

-I have worked on or led large, long-term, multimillion-dollar projects that include:
+**Consulting Experience** I have worked on or led large, long-term, multimillion-dollar projects for clients that include: PPG, Cleveland, Ohio; EstateSpace, Charlottesville, Va.; MIB Group, Braintree, Mass;  Bose Corporation, Framingham, Mass; and Zipcar, Boston, Mass

 ##### PPG

 **Market researcher** \| *Cleveland, Ohio* <br />
 Created an ethnographic market research report to explain business needs of small shops that are installing paint protection and color change film to inform their marketing strategy for a new product.

-* Crafted a research plan and research questions
-* Conducted interviews with shop owners and operators
-* Affinitized key takeaways from interviews
-* Highlighted key marketing opportunities
-* Crafted report outlining findings

 ##### EstateSpace enterprise app